sgabre/CrazyUncleLab/README.md

 * [Exception](https://www.throwtheswitch.org/cexception)
 * Compilators

-The architecture in this project is base ont the Appendix D of the Fundamentals of Astrodynamics - Bate, Mueller, and White
+The architecture in this project is base on the Appendix D of the Fundamentals of Astrodynamics - Bate, Mueller, and White

 The structure of the sky project is as follows: